-Although it's getting harder to stand out from the crowd, there are still individual app makers who are making a consistent revenue stream from the popularity of their app.
+Although it's getting harder to stand out from the crowd, independent app makers are still making a living.

 So if you want even greater access to Amazon's customer base this is an opportunity to earn direct sales and also ad revenue.

 13) Become Part of Amazon’s Delivery Network

-I really do believe that in the future, Amazon will be as competitive with it's own logistics network as the big boys like FedEx, UPS, DHL.
+I really do believe that in the future Amazon will be as competitive with it's own logistics network as the big boys like FedEx, UPS, DHL.

 As a driver, you can join Amazon Flex and earn income by delivering products to their customer's doors.